danieltan1517/chess-jai/README.md

 # Chess Engine in Jai

-This Chess Engine in Jai is a hobby project designed to test out and find bugs with the Jai Compiler.
+This Chess Engine in Jai is a hobby project designed to find bugs and benchmark the Jai Compiler.
 You can find video demos of this Chess Engine [here](https://www.youtube.com/watch?v=2OvE0I_rdpI&list=PL2fmKE0pL4IyET-eKbbBPw_i9IHN1QmFZ&index=1)

 ## How to Build:
 This project includes both a Chess Graphical User Interface and a UCI compatible Chess Engine.

+Type `jai build.jai` to build both the UI and AI on `release` mode

 Type `jai build.jai - ui` to build the GUI.